Land Use / Master Use Permit - Shoreline

 What Is It?

-Properties within 200 feet of the shoreline are regulated by the Seattle Shoreline Master Program (SMP) in addition to our zoning requirements.
-Therefore, you need to apply for a land use permit for any project on a shoreline.
+Properties within the shoreline district (overwater and on land within 200 feet of the shoreline significant water bodies) are regulated by the Seattle Shoreline Master Program (SMP) in addition to other applicable requirements.
+Therefore, you may need to apply for a land use permit for any project in the shoreline.

-Our shoreline district includes Elliott Bay, Lake Washington, Puget Sound, the Ship Canal, Lake Union, the Duwamish River, Green Lake, associated wetlands, and all land within 200 feet of these water bodies.
+The Shoreline District within the City of Seattle includes Puget Sound and Elliott Bay, the Duwamish River, the Ship Canal, Lake Union and Portage Bay, Lake Washington, Green Lake, associated wetlands, and all land within 200 feet of these water bodies.

 The SMP includes specific rules and restrictions, including rules about: